glennsandstrom/estdocx/README.md

 saving(filename)  | Path/filename of the generated docx file.
-inline            | Add table to a docx in memory rather than saving to standalone file. title(string)     | Optional title for table. b(%fmt)           | Stata format used for coefficients.
+inline            | Add table to a docx in memory rather than saving to standalone file. title(string)     | Optional title for table. colabels(string)  | Optional labels for columns.
+Supply list of column number # "label"...
+Default is to
+        label models/columns using the names of the stored estimates used to form the table.

+b(%fmt)           | Stata format used for coefficients.
 Default is %9.2f star(numlist)     | Numlist of significance levels.
 If option is omitted significance is reported numerically. nopval            | Do not report significance levels.